Icydeath/ffxi-addons/README.md

 	A Darkness skillchain will send: MAABurst DarkEarthWaterIce A Scission skillchain will sent: MAABurst Earth

+**tonic** - use a set list of escha temp items

+**gilledger** - displays gil amounts across all toons

+**empyreantracker** - helps track various tasks/nm requirements during the empy process

+**banker** - tracks Coalition Imprimaturs, Bayld, Escha Silt and Escha Beads.
+Also includes an alert function (Imprims only for now)

+**ringuse** - identify what useable rings you have on you, creates a clickable gui to activate a ring.

+**rangermaster** - multiboxing rangers and corsairs

+**positions** - positioning mules

+**jroller** - GUI version of AutoCOR.
+Seems to work just as good if not better.

+**autoburst** - Auto magic burst

+**extramacros** - Allows you to set your win key and app key to activate a custom GUI macrobar/macros

+**gambits** - Create actions, reactions, and more based off job and area (and more I'm sure).

+**myomen** - quick way to use your tele ring to get to omen.

+**multictrl** - Use this to initialze your addons for alts or main and just execute with 1 command.

+**drone** - Allow other players to send your toon commands to do something.

+**canteen** - Win in Omen this will run your toon to the goblin and grab a canteen. (within 50 yalms)

+**quetz** - Updated quetz script

 Most addons include a readme file if you need further information, otherwise you can skim the addons file to get an idea of how it works.